celerysally/portfolio/part3.md

 ### Design Decisions 🎨

 In terms of design, I aimed for a balance between simplicity and aesthetics to create an impactful experience during my 1-minute presentation.
 I avoided overwhelming the slides with text, focusing instead on a clean and appealing design that would resonate with the audience.
 Aligning the background of each section with the topic was key, such as using a picture of the Statue of Liberty when discussing interesting facts about visitors in NYC, which helped reinforce the theme.
 This approach minimized eye movement and allowed me to highlight the key message more effectively.

+# Final thoughts 🤔

+Given the data overload in our society, it is critical to transform complex numbers into simple visualizations, and this project made me appreciate the significance of perspective in storytelling.
+Furthermore, the multi-stage nature of this project helped me learn how to strategically plan and craft a narrative that leaves a lasting impression.

 ## References 📖